Deep fried turkey - familyguidecentral.com

 What are the dangers of deep frying a turkey?

-Deep frying a turkey can be dangerous if not done properly.
+Deep frying a turkey can pose several dangers if not done correctly.

 What is the best oil for deep frying a turkey?